Our report reveals 60% of teams now prioritize AI in DevOps - Read More ×

 4. Fly.io

 Fly.io is a public cloud offering that leverages edge computing.
 This ensures that applications are deployed close to end users for ultra-low latency.
 Fly.io’s branding is edgy and conversational.
-It's built for app creators that want to move quickly and ship code fast.
+It's built for app creators who want to move quickly and ship code fast.

 Top features and benefits:

-- Edge computing capabilities for optimal app performance
+• Edge computing capabilities for optimal app performance

-- Serverless deployment with dumb-simple CLI and GitOps
+• Serverless deployment with dumb-simple CLI and GitOps

-- Support for popular languages and frameworks
+• Support for popular languages and frameworks

-- Automatic scaling and multi-region availability
+• Automatic scaling and multi-region availability

 Fly.io is your best bet if low latency and a global footprint are your project’s priorities.

-2 Free Heroku Alternatives
+2 Heroku Free Alternatives

 5. Netlify (free tier)